Empress Aelia Eudoxia

 (b.
 370?, d 394, Empress 387-394)

-After Aelia Flacilla’s death, the grieving Emperor Theodosius turned his eyes on a young imperial princess: Galla, the daughter of slain Emperor Valentinian I and sister of the co-emperor Valentinian II.
+After Aelia Flacilla’s death, the grieving Emperor Theodosius turned his eyes to a young imperial princess: Galla, the daughter of slain Emperor Valentinian I and sister of the co-emperor Valentinian II.
 When a usurper named Magnus Maximus decided he wanted young Valentinian’s portion of the empire, Galla’s mother Justina came to the Eastern court to plead for help.

 There were several strikes against this match.
 The usurper Maximus had overthrown Valentinian II’s older brother Gratian four years before and Theodosius had not moved against him.
 Maximus hailed from Spain, as did Theodosius, and rose through the ranks of the army under the Emperor’s slain father.
 The armies of Britain and Gaul had acclaimed him in a legitimate way.
 The topper?
 Maximus espoused the Nicene faith.
 Galla and her mother Justina were staunch Arian Christians and the house of Valentinian bore some responsibility for Theodosius’s father’s execution.

 What did Galla think of this?
 We don’t know.
 We don’t even have a proven image of her, much less some primary sources on her thoughts and feelings.
 We do know she fulfilled her imperial duty by giving birth to three children.
 The middle child, a boy named Gratian, died in infancy.
 The youngest named John, died at birth with his mother in 394.
-Galla’s true legacy was in giving birth to her first child, a daughter, who grew up to be the formidable Empress Galla Placidia (protagonist in Twilight Empress: A Novel of Imperial Rome).
+Galla’s true legacy was in giving birth to her first child, a daughter, who grew up to be the formidable Empress Galla Placidia (protagonist in Becoming the Twilight Empress and Twilight Empress: A Novel of Imperial Rome).
 For that, in an otherwise brief and forgettable life, she will be remembered.

 Coming up next: Princess Serena, the niece of Theodosius I and foster mother to his children.